-Benthic Invertebrates (Stream bugs)
+Benthic Invertebrates (Stream Bugs)

-This sampling helps determine the overall stream health, and helps monitor the changes in health of the stream from year to year, due to natural and human induced changes in the watershed.
+Benthic invertebrate sampling helps determine the overall stream health, and helps monitor the changes in health of the stream from year to year.
+These changes can be due to natural or human induced changes in the watershed.
 The type of benthic invertebrates found at a site indicates if the water quality is good or poor.

 - live in the water for all or most of their life cycle